pawaters/dating-app/README.md

 3) Run docker-compose up --build in the root directory
 4) Go to localhost:3000 in your browser for front end, localhost:3001 for backend

-**File structure**
-Client:
-We create a separate pages folder.
-We move all the page components and their children there.
-Only components that are shown on multiple pages stay in the components folder.
-Server:

 **Stack:**
 Node.js, Express, React, Redux, Material UI and PostgreSQL.
 Socket.io for chat.
 OAuth.
 Docker (docker-compose).